Duet3D/wiki-content/User_manual/Machine_configuration/robot_screw_theory.md

 Geometric Algebra (abbreviated by GA) offers descriptions and calculations of geometric with the help of algebra.
 It was developed in the 19th century, but was almost forgotten.
 Some key people were:
 - Grassmann to develop what he called exterior algebra
 - Hamilton to develop quaternions to describe rotations in 3D
-- Clifford who joined the two (and died too young)
+- Clifford who joined the two theories (and died too young)
 - several persons who used GA for quantum theory
 - Hestenes and Sobczyk who rediscovered GA and set the name